 - Butter, unsalted

 - Lakanto Golden Monkfruit (Brown Sugar Substitute) – Lakanto makes our favorite brown sugar substitute!
-Like all of their products, this brown sugar substitute has no nasty aftertaste, is zero glycemic, is completely natural, and most importantly, it is delicious!
-Our readers receive 20% off of their entire purchase HERE when they use our code “BUTTERTOGETHERK” at checkout.
+Like all of their products, this brown sugar substitute has no nasty aftertaste, is zero glycemic, is completely natural, and most importantly, is delicious!
+Best of all, our readers receive 20% off of their entire purchase when you shop Lakanto’s website and use they use our code “BUTTERTOGETHERK” at checkout.